frank-lesser/Godot3-Win64-LSW-Build/Readme.md

 This introduces a small ***incompatibility*** to the Godot3 main build since all scripts which accesses classes defined in modules needs explicitly to refer those either in the script of in the **[singletons]** section.

-Also allmost all of the other DLLs currently contained in the root-folder and loaded at engine startup by Windows-Process Loader will be converted to GD-CPP-Native DLLs.
+Also almost all of the other DLLs currently contained in the root-folder and loaded at engine startup by Windows-Process Loader will be converted to GD-CPP-Native DLLs.
 This is already done for **Scene_2d.dll** and **Scene_3d**.
 Others like the **Scene_GUI** will be dynamically loadable soon, enabling small sized Godot3 runtimes.

-**Caution:** GD-CPP-Native is not the same as GD-Native. for loading the GD-CPP-Native DLLs the Resource-loading syntax (preload, load) is resued.
+**Caution:** GD-CPP-Native is not the same as GD-Native. for loading the GD-CPP-Native DLLs the Resource-loading syntax (preload, load) is reused.

 ## New in build v.
-2018-3-26
+2018-3-27
++ There was a bug preventing the debugger to start in build from 26.3 and a missing DLL ( libGLESv2.dll )
 + the build has been synchronized with 3.02 dev-master commit [fd79de0](https://github.com/godotengine/godot/commit/fd79de01c20168075dbf425831ac44f2b676f275)

 The latest build comes with new GD-Native DLLs which are in the subfolder ***gd-modules***: [Projects.7z](https://github.com/frank-lesser/Godot3-Win64-LSW-Build/blob/master/GD-Projects.7z) contains the test & demo projects edited to work with this build of Godot3-LSW